Schema management settings

 The options are:

 Do Not Block - With this option, schema changes never block data generation.
-Structural ignores sensitive schema changes, and automatically handles notifications during data generation.
+When you select this option, then Structural automatically handles notifications during data generation.

 Block On Changes That Could Expose Data - Indicates to only block data generation if there are schema changes that might expose data, such as new columns.
 Structural automatically handles notifications during data generation.
 For this option, Structural does not block data generation for schema changes on truncated tables.